-Mr. NingNing has published 18 books on economics, such as News Business Opportunities in ASEAN-Faith and Action, Diary of China-ASEAN “Zero Tariff”, Business Opportunities – Dialogue with ASEAN, Reports on Business Opportunities of Southeast Asia, Entrepreneurs, etc.
+Mr. Ningning has published 18 books on economics, such as News Business Opportunities in ASEAN-Faith and Action, Diary of China-ASEAN “Zero Tariff”, Business Opportunities – Dialogue with ASEAN, Reports on Business Opportunities of Southeast Asia, Entrepreneurs, etc.

-The Honorable Tan Sri Rafidah Aziz, is currently the Chairperson of Air AsiaX Board Of Directors and the former Minister of International Trade and Industry Malaysia (MITI) having served more than 21 years.
-She was also the Chair of the Asia Logistics Council for 2009-2011, a member of GCEL.
-She graduated with a Bachelors and Masters Degree in Economics from University of Malaya and holds the Honorary Doctorate of Letters from several local and foreign universities.
+YB TAN SRI RAFIDAH AZIZ is currently the Chairperson of Air AsiaX Board Of Directors and the former Minister of International Trade and Industry Malaysia (MITI) having served more than 21 years.
+She was also the Chair of the Asia Logistics Council (2009-2011), a member of GCEL.
+She obtained her Bachelor’s and Master’s degrees in Economics from the University of Malaya and holds Honorary Doctorates of Letters from several local and foreign universities.
 She embarked on her career as tutor whilst pursuing her Degree and Masters in Economics between 1966 – 1970.
 She was appointed as Assistant Lecturer upon her graduation in 1966, and worked as a Lecturer at the Faculty of Economics and Administration in the University of Malaya until 1976.

 She was appointed to the Senate in 1974, and successfully ran for a Parliamentary seat in 1978, serving as a Member of Parliament up to the present.
-In 1976 she was appointed as the Parliamentary Secretary of the Ministry of Public Enterprises and in 1977 she was made the the Deputy Minister of Finance.
-In 1980, she was promoted to the post of Public enterprises and served in that potfolio until 1987, when she was appointed the Minister of International Trade and Industry.
-She was one of the longest serving minister in the Malaysian Government, holding a cabinet post for more than 27 years.
+In 1976 she was appointed as the Parliamentary Secretary of the Ministry of Public Enterprises, and in 1977 she was made the Deputy Minister of Finance.
+In 1980, she was promoted to the post of Public enterprises and served in that portfolio until 1987, when she was appointed the Minister of International Trade and Industry.
+She was one of the longest serving ministers in the Malaysian Government, holding a cabinet post for more than 27 years.
 At the political level she is currently the leader of the Women’s Wing of the United Malays National Organization (UMNO), a post which she has held for 25 years.
 She has also been serving in the Party’s Supreme Council for the last 33 years.

-Mr. Sundram’s career extends more than 22 years with achievements furthering public and regulatory affairs, global trade, investment and development interests in the Asia-Pacific region by devising innovative regional policies, strategies, agreements and solutions that meet business and stakeholders’ needs, improve financial performance and contribute to economic growth.
+With his wealth of experience, Mr. Sundram offers strategic advice on public-private partnerships and business engagements for trade associations and companies across the Asia-Pacific region.
+Mr. Sundram’s career beams with achievements furthering public and regulatory affairs, global trade, investment, and business development interests by devising innovative trade and economic policies, strategies, agreements, and solutions that meet business and stakeholders’ needs, improve financial performance, and contribute to economic growth.

 Dr. Wibisono has also served as Chairman of the Governing Board of the Indonesian Council on World Affairs, Senior Advisor on International Cooperation to the Minister of Health of Indonesia, Advisor to the National Commission of Human Rights, and as Senior Advisor on International Affairs to the Speaker of the House of Representatives of Indonesia.
 As a Diplomat, Dr. Wibisono was Ambassador of Indonesia to the United Nations and to some Central American countries.
-He was also Director-General for Foreign Affairs Economic Relations (2000-2002), and Director for Multilateral Economic Cooperation (1993-1994) of the Indonesian Ministry of Foreign Affairs.
-As Director-General for Asia Pacific and Africa (2002-2004), he negotiated and helped finalize the Bali Concord II which effectively created the ASEAN Community.
+He was also Director-General for Foreign Affairs Economic Relations (2000-2002), and Director for Multilateral Economic Cooperation of the Indonesian Ministry of Foreign Affairs (1993-1994).
+As Director General for Asia Pacific and Africa (2002-2004), he negotiated and helped finalize the Bali Concord II which effectively created the ASEAN Community.
 He led the Indonesian Delegation to the Senior Officials Meetings of ASEAN, ASEAN+3, ASEAN Regional Forum (ARF) and APEC.

 He is the President of the Australia-Asia Business Council and is also a former Member of the Australian Parliament rising to become Federal Parliamentary Whip in 2007.
 Born in Hong Kong to a Chinese mother and Australian father, Michael is passionate about deepening and widening the Australia-Asia relationship and was the first Member of the Australian Parliament to have a part Chinese heritage and one of the youngest when elected in 2001 at the age of only 31.